Hang on while we load the rest of the page...

 Bottom line: Hermosa Beach can no longer afford its school district in its current form.

-If you look at the district’s financials you will see that, despite superhuman fundraising efforts over the past few years by the Hermosa Beach Education Foundation and PTO, the district’s expenses still exceed the money it takes in—and this same state of financial affairs will begin to affect nearby districts as well.
+If you look at the district’s financials you will see that, despite over the past few years by the Hermosa Beach Education Foundation and PTO, the district’s expenses still exceed the money it takes in—and this same state of financial affairs will begin to affect nearby districts as well.

 Many in our community have decided that the problem is just too enormous to contemplate and prefer to believe that everything will work itself out.
 It won’t.